MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/upgrade/data-preparation.md

 ## Payroll

-If you’re upgrading to Dynamics GP 2018 or Dynamics GP 2018 R2, you need to determine whether the payroll tax update tables are current.
+If you’re upgrading to Dynamics GP or Dynamics GP 2018 R2, you need to determine whether the payroll tax update tables are current.
 To do so, check the Last Tax Update field in the Payroll Tax Setup window (Tools &gt;&gt; Setup &gt;&gt; System &gt;&gt; Payroll Tax).
-If your tax tables are not current, update them after you upgrade to Dynamics GP 2018.
+If your tax tables are not current, update them after you upgrade to Dynamics GP.
 Review the latest tax update documentation for the date of the last tax update.

 Tax tables are not included on the Dynamics GP media; to update tax tables, you must download them from CustomerSource [US Payroll](https://mbs.microsoft.com/customersource/northamerica/GP/downloads/taxregulatory-updates/TUGP2018); [Canadian Payroll](https://mbs.microsoft.com/customersource/northamerica/GP/downloads/tax-regulatory-updates/cagptuye2018).
 Choose Tax and Regulatory Updates.
 Follow instructions for installing the tax update to ensure that clients and servers are updated properly.